Palmerston North's Secret Handshake

 What is Pork Chop Hill?
 How did the spot get its name?

-Simon: For Palmerstonians, the phrase Pork Chop Hill is like a secret handshake.
-Those with a connection to Palmy, will recognise the phrase, and our tees.
-Lots of people enjoy telling us on their return from trips overseas, or out of town, how they were spotted by others “in the know”.
+To Palmerstonians, the name Pork Chop Hill is like a secret handshake.
+People with a connection to Palmy, will recognise those three words on our t-shirts.
+Customers enjoy telling us on their return from overseas trips, how they were spotted by others “in the know.”

 How did the t-shirt brand and shop come about?

-Simon: We all wanted to do something new and had dabbled in t-shirts before.
-Originally we thought we’d just be online but the shop is the place where it all comes together.
+Simon: We wanted to do something new and had dabbled in t-shirts before.
+Originally we thought we’d just be online but the actual physical shop in Cuba Street is the place where it all comes together.

 What have some of your favourite moments been at Pork Chop Hill?